50 Years of Highlands End in Dorset – Meet the Owners

 6. What awards have you won?

 We have been lucky enough to win many awards at Highlands End, including a Holiday Park of the Year Gold Award at the Dorset Tourism Awards, a Holiday Park of the Year Silver Award at the South West Tourism Awards, Tripadvisor Certificates of Excellence, an AA 5 star platinum award and 20 consecutive years winning the David Bellamy Conservation Gold Award.
 We are also proud of our work with the Jurassic Coast Trust and the contribution our guests have made.
-Over the last 12 years we have raised over £91,000 towards the management of this hugely important coastline.
+As of the end of 2021, our guests have raised £100,000 over the last 12 years towards the management of this hugely important coastline.
 Thank you to all our guests who have helped with this fantastic achievement.

 7. What local attractions would you suggest your visitors experience while staying with you?